mdavezac/LaDa/sphinx-doc/source/userguide/ipython.rst

 rather than wrapped in a dictionary.
 This behavior can be turned on and off using the parameters :py:data:`jobparams_naked_end` and :py:attr:`JobParams.naked_end
-<lada.jobfolder.manipulator.JobParams.naked_end>`.
+<pylada.jobfolder.manipulator.JobParams.naked_end>`.
 The unix shell-like syntax
 can be either absolute paths, when preceded with '/', or relative.
 In that last case, they are relative to the current position in the job-folder, as changed by :ref:`%goto <ipython_goto_ug>`.

-In most cases (see below) the return from using ``jobparams.something`` is a :py:class:`kind of dictionary <lada.jobfolder.forwarding_dict.ForwardingDict>`.
+In most cases (see below) the return from using ``jobparams.something`` is a :py:class:`kind of dictionary <pylada.jobfolder.forwarding_dict.ForwardingDict>`.
 It can be iterated over like any other dictionary:

 >>> for key, value in jobparams['diamond/*'].structure.name.iteritems():